lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 ## Motivation

-As [standard decorators](https://github.com/tc39/proposal-decorators) are starting to ship in [compilers](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-0.html#decorators) and soon in VMs, we need to prepare for migrating Lit to use them
+As [standard decorators](https://github.com/tc39/proposal-decorators) are starting to ship in [compilers](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-0.html#decorators) and soon in VMs, we need to prepare for migrating Lit to use them.

 Standard decorators will allow us to unify our surface syntax which is currently different in plain JS and compiled sources using TypeScript or Babel.
 This will let us use decorators as the one way of declaring reactive properties, instead of also offering the `static properties` feature.
 Removing `static properties` in turn lets us remove the infrastructure for dynamically creating reactive properties, simplifying ReactiveElement.